herzbube/littlego-usermanual/littlego-usermanual/content/playing-the-game/timed-play/index.md

 ### Timesystem overview

-The following illustrations shows the Overtime systems that the app supports, together with a few brief remarks.
+The following illustration shows the Overtime systems that the app supports, together with a brief summary of how each time system works.
+Details are available in subsequent sections.

 {{< columns size=regular >}}